-When it’s time to evacuate and you’re panicking, do you think you’re going to be able to leisurely call over your shoulder, “Have we packed the toilet paper and the pink poncho?”
-Make sure everything you need is already in the bag.
+When it’s time to evacuate during an actual emergency, you won't be able to leisurely call over your shoulder, “Have we packed the toilet paper and the pink poncho?”
+With that said, make sure everything you need is already in the bag.

-Most packs will give you a whistle–which is useful in many situations, but some actually freeze if the temperature is too cold.
-It’s a good idea to check for a signal mirror or other visual aids.
 If you’re looking for extra insurance, you can also invest in a personal locator beacon (PLB), but you probably won’t find one tucked into your survival kit.
-Whatever signaling device you choose, though, make sure you know how to properly use it.
+Whatever signaling device you choose, though, make sure you know how to use it properly.

 Here’s something a lot of people tend to overlook: personal hygiene.
-Hygiene is actually more important than a lot of people realize.
 Soap can help you stay clean and away from harmful bacteria and viruses.
 If it’s not included in your kit, add it.
 If you can keep bad bacteria off your hands and out of your mouth, it might save your life.

-Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime.
-If there’s any chance you’ll be temporarily stranded near a river, lake, or ocean, a fishing kit could come in real handy.
-Some kind of water filtration system in the pack–whether it be a LifeStraw or purification tablets–will also afford you a ready supply of liquid.
+If there’s any chance you’ll be temporarily stranded near a river, lake, or ocean, you can use that to your advantage.
+On top of fishing, some water filtration system in the pack–whether it be a LifeStraw or purification tablets–will also afford you a ready supply of liquid.
 But not all will filter out harmful microorganisms.

 If wilderness living and survival appeal to you, begin taking Bushcraft classes.
-That’s where you’ll learn how to construct shelters using only the materials provided by nature, start a fire without any type of fire starter, stay warm, stay cool in hot weather, tend to injuries—all without modern gear from REI!
+That’s where you’ll learn how to construct shelters using only the materials provided by nature, start a fire without any fire starter, stay warm, stay cool in hot weather, tend to injuries.

 An effective water filter, one that can guarantee safe drinking water in a wilderness setting, must be able to carry the water.
 A LifeStraw or a Sawyer Mini Filter are both good options.
 You’ll find DIY water filter instructions online, but a filter made of gravel, charcoal, and sand has no way of filtering out what is most dangerous—microorganisms that can cause deadly illnesses.